How to open a bank account in the UK

 Current accounts in GBP, USD and EUR

-Savings accounts in 19 currencies
+Savings accounts in select currencies

 Open before you arrive in the UK